 You need to protect your website from both hacking and malware infection.

-How vulnerable to hacking and malware infection is your website?
+How vulnerable is your website from hacking and malware infection?

 Find out by taking a quick 10 question risk assessment found here.